 ae (*almost everything*) is an auxiliary general-purpose D library.
 Its design goals are composability and simplicity.

 Among many things, it implements an asynchronous event loop, and several network protocols, such as HTTP / IRC / TLS.

 The library is split into the following packages:

 ae.demo– This package contains a few demos for various parts of the library.
-Most of these are SDL demos.

 ae.sys– Utility code which primarily interfaces with other systems (including the operating system).